standardnotes/docs/docs/listed/styles.md

 }
 ```

-or you can restrict the width of only your content (and not the header), like this:
+or you can restrict the width of only your content (and not the header) like this:

 ```css
 #content-container {